Olanetsoft/scroll-interchain-dapp-workshop-with-axelar/README.md

 1. Connect your wallet to the DApp.
 Ensure you have some test tokens in your wallet.
 2. Approve the DApp to spend your tokens.
-3. Enter the amount of tokens for the bounty, receivers addresses and click on the `Send` button.
+3. Enter the amount of tokens for the bounty, receivers addresses seperated by comma and click on the `Send` button.
 4. Confirm the transaction in your wallet.
 5. Wait for the transaction to be confirmed.
-You can check the status of the transaction in the `Bounty Stats` section.
+You can check the status of the transaction in the `Bounty Stats` section on the same page. :)

 ## **Technologies Used**

 - React
 - Solidity
+- Scroll Blockchain
 - [Axelar General Message Passing](https://docs.axelar.dev/dev/general-message-passing/overview)
 - @rainbow-me/rainbowkit
 - wagmi